 The wordcloud library, developed by Andreas Mueller, enables you to create a basic word cloud, adjust color, size and text quantity, and change the shape of your word cloud.

 Follow this tutorial for more in-depth steps on how to create your word cloud in Python.

 [A quick note on Wordle: Wordle was discontinued this year (2021).
 It was one of the earliest word cloud generators on the scene and a favorite among word cloud users, so it definitely deserves a mention here.]

-Word clouds are an excellent way of simplifying and presenting qualitative data, such as survey responses, product reviews, or social media posts.
-They create impact, make ideas easier to understand and help you gain insights from text data in the blink of an eye.
+Word cloud tools are an excellent way of simplifying and presenting qualitative data, such as survey responses, product reviews, or social media posts.
+Word clouds create impact, make ideas easier to understand and help you gain insights from text data in the blink of an eye.